-ompanies across the UK are focussed on innovation as a means of not only surviving the current economic climate but also thriving in the future.
+ompanies across the US are focused on innovation as a means of not only surviving the current economic climate but also thriving in the future.
 This focus is not confined to the products, but can be seen in production processes, right across the supply chain and in every department across a business.
 From increasing efficiency to partnerships which achieve synergy with other companies, there are many ways that manufacturers can innovate and keep up with the changes in the industry while maintaining healthy profits.

 Since the industrial revolution, technology has always been at the heart of manufacturing and the sector is well-placed to thrive in the changing business environment.
 Recent reports anticipate significant transformation in the next five years.
 Much of this is set to come from collaboration and the influence of global markets; despite changes on the political level, manufacturing is an outward looking industry.
 From importing components to exporting products, there is an international outlook which means that manufacturers can be vulnerable to currency risk.
-The foreign exchange market constantly fluctuates and there has been an increased level of volatility due to factors including Brexit, the US-China trade war.
+The foreign exchange market constantly fluctuates and there has been an increased level of volatility due to factors including Brexit and the US-China trade war.

-The weaker pound since the Brexit vote has meant that UK manufacturers are offering value in the global market.
+Manufacturers are offering value in the current global market.
 However, after an initial rush for sales and a similar period of stockpiling, this activity appears to have slowed down and manufacturers are now looking to the longer-term future of the industry - and technology innovations - to deliver results.
 Brexit concerns, currency and price pressures have not gone away, but the opportunity that innovation can deliver has meant that new opportunities may arise in markets further afield thanks to the transformation that the industry is embracing.

-Supply chain optimisation
+Supply chain optimization

-Cranfield University recently hosted the tenth National Manufacturing Debate and the key area for discussion was the digitalisation of supply chains.
+Cranfield University recently hosted the tenth National Manufacturing Debate and the key area for discussion was the digitalization of supply chains.

-onsidered one of the biggest challenges facing the industry, technology also presents an opportunity for manufacturers to introduce greater efficiencies and consider an optimised supply chain as a significant asset within an organisation.
+onsidered one of the biggest challenges facing the industry, technology also presents an opportunity for manufacturers to introduce greater efficiencies and consider an optimized supply chain as a significant asset within an organization.

 Over the years, the manufacturing supply chain has transformed from a straight line of materials to factory to market into an ecosystem which considers the wider environment and the social and economic benefits of production.
-At the same time, digitalisation has meant that additional tools are available to optimise every aspect of a supply chain.
+At the same time, digitalization has meant that additional tools are available to optimize every aspect of a supply chain.